Laqwanda-Nettles/Devtools-debugging/Day-5.md

 ### Step 4: Reflect

 There are a lot things that I need to work on.
 I don't fully understand the jquery or problem 9.
 However, I found running the lighthouse audit to be helpful and pick up some errors and performance issues.
+Having a better understanding of devtools is like having a good cheat sheet explaining why some code and errors behave the way they do.